How to Write The Best Groom Wedding Vows with Examples

 groom wedding vows

-what should a groom say in his vows?
+What should a groom say in his vows?

 The groom’s wedding vows are a declaration of his love and commitment to his bride.
 They should be personal and meaningful to the couple and should reflect their unique relationship.
 Some common themes that grooms choose to include in their vows are: